getsentry/sentry-react-native/docs/index.rst

 The `link` step will pull in the native dependency.
 If you are using expo you don't have to (or can't) run that step.
 In that case we fall back automatically.

+On linking you will usually be prompted for your DSN and we will configure your app automatically for react-native and change files accordingly.
+Upon linking the following changes will be performed:

+* added the raven-java package for native crash reporting on android
+* added the sentry-swift package for native crash reporting on iOS
+* enabled the sentry gradle build step for android
+* patch `AppDelegate.m` for iOS
+* patch `MainApplication.java` for Android
+* configured Sentry for the supplied DSN in your `index.js` files

 Note that we only support ``react-native >= 0.38`` at the moment.